-It's time to throw away the frozen hash browns and make your own!
-I've cracked these and am sharing the very easy and worth the effort recipe.
+It’s time to throw away the frozen Hash Browns!
+I’ve cracked these and am sharing the very easy and worth the effort recipe.
 And what better timing with Easter around the corner as they would make a great addition to a brunch.

 First, I had to figure out how to do hash browns.
 I have never made those either.
 Out came google and the search was on for how to hash brown.
 Again, too many recipes to count with too many different instructions and I was already confused and possibly losing my patience.
 So, I decided to wing it with my own method.
 Well, with some aid from the dozen or so articles/recipes I had read.

 If you are wondering about the different methods.
 I saw some recipes where you literally just grated and fry the potatoes.
 They were all loose on a plate.
 Neat.
 I also saw some using mashed potatoes.
 Umm, wouldn’t that be more of a potato cake?
 Others using just grated potatoes in a pan with some seasoning and pushing them to together to hold shape.
 Also some using egg, bread crumbs and flour.
 So there was a bit of everything out there as I am sure you can imagine.

 I chose the grated potato method using egg and flour.
 Well, I actually made two batches, one using corn flour for the gluten free potato base an another using regular flour.
 That is the one I have written out here in this recipe.
 So, if you are reading this and want a gluten free recipe, this recipe can be adapted easily using corn flour.